First of all, this is a private blog. Anything you read here is my very own oppinion and experience in different areas of technology.

 While being more of a software developer in my free time my main job was on the other side: 100% operations.
 Not only near, but in the datacenter I got my way from 1st to 3rd level support.
 The last big datacenter job I did was designing two new datacenters on the green field and then migrate literally everything from the old datacenter to the new ones without downtime.
 Even Microsoft came along and created together with abtis a success story about the project.

-Cloud got big in the world and Germany, well..it was sleeping.
-I thought it's time to move on and got myself into the Cloud Native world.
-Here I am now again developing everything end to end.
-From source code to operations sprinkled with a touch of security.
-I love it.
+Cloud got big in the world except from Germany; we were sleeping and maintaining legacy systems.
+I thought it's time to move on and got myself into the Cloud Native world myself.
+Here I am, again designing and engineering everything end to end.
+From source code to operations sprinkled with security.

 I'm on various social networks and really interested to connect with you and to learn about your challenges and ideas.
 Feel free to connect with me via: